 On the second level is best across from the food court area (where the promotional displays are) just pick your favourite and set up camp behind it. – cluneyrat

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us about their time at Buenos Aires Aeroparque Jorge Newbery Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Buenos Aires Aeroparque Jorge Newbery Airport.

 What to Expect

 Buenos Aires Aeroparque Airport (code: AEP) consists of a two-level single terminal building with 22 departure gates located in three Sectors (A, B and C).
 The terminal hosts plenty of restaurants, cafes, bars and shops on both the airside and landside, with 24-hour cafes and vending providing late-night snacks and drinks for overnight sleepers.
 WiFi is available and there are plenty of charging areas for mobile devices.
 Additional comfort can be found through fee-based access to one of the airport’s first class lounges.
 Please refer to Airport Lounges in the airport guide below.

 Travellers report that airport staff are friendly and accommodating to overnight sleepers, with some reviewers noting that staff directed them to a floor just above the domestic boarding area as being the quietest spot for sleeping.
 Armrest-free seating can be found in gate areas, with International gates reportedly having the more comfortable seats.
 Floor sleepers, with travel mats and/or sleeping bags, tend to stretch out along the windows of the long gate area hallway.
 For uninterrupted sleep, there are hotels near the airport.
 See Airport Hotels in the airport guide below.